privisi/Java-Eclipse-Teaching/README.md

   // for this example, assume swap is:
   // 1 2 3 4 5 6

+  Print out the values inside swap so we know what they are

   Swap the values inside swap:
   1 2 3 4 5 6
   becomes